 A lot of people gave their feedback in the discussion.
 Below are a few –

-A 27-year old fellow informed he is quite brand-conscious, so even if the brand ‘X’ offers the most vibrant designs, he will, on purpose, overlook it and buy those Adidas and Puma apparels.
+A 27-year old fellow informed he is quite brand-conscious.
+So, even if the brand ‘X’ offers the most vibrant designs, he will, on purpose, overlook them and buy those Adidas and Puma apparels.

-Another 32-year old lady said she doesn’t mind buying two such pair of shoes rather than buying only one pair of Nike.
+Another 32-year old lady said that she doesn’t mind buying two such pairs of shoes rather than buying only one pair of Nike.

-Another 40-year old gentleman exclaimed, “Rather than going for ‘an average brand with above-average design’, I would go for ‘an above-average brand with average design’!”
+Another 40-year old gentleman exclaimed, “Rather than going for ‘an average brand with an above-average design’, I would go for ‘an above-average brand with an average design’!”

 So who would buy an average brand with an above-average look?

-The product will be bought by the wannabes aging between 15-25 and grown ups between 35-45.
+The product will be bought by the ‘wannabes’ aging between 15-25 and grown ups between 35-45.
 Why?
 Because 15-25 group can’t afford to buy two-three pairs at the same time.
-Simultaneously, it needs to look vibrant too.
-So it will go for something that’s within the range as well as stunning in appearance.
+Simultaneously, the shoes need to look vibrant too.
+So, it will go for something that’s within the range as well as stunning in appearance.
 The 35-45 group won’t be actively involved in sporty activities.
 So, it isn’t obsessed with hardcore sportswear brands like Nike and Adidas.
 It also has financial responsibilities.
-So it is likely to spend judiciously.
+So, it is likely to spend judiciously.
 Also, please keep in context that the Target Audience will be based in the Tier-2 cities.
-As the people of Tier-1 cities are too evolved and aware.
+As the people of Tier-1 cities are too ‘evolved’ and ‘status conscious’.

-Whenever you are campaigning for an apparel brand (especially if it’s falling in mid-price segment , try to keep the style/attitude factor in the center.
+Whenever you are campaigning for an apparel brand (especially and it’s falling in mid-price segment , try to keep the style/attitude factor in the center.